zer0def/nginxinc-kubernetes-ingress/docs/_vendor/gitlab.com/f5/nginx/controller/poc/f5-hugo/archetypes/default.md

 draft: false
 toc: true
 tags: [ "docs" ]
+# Create a new entry in the Jira DOCS Catalog and add the ticket ID (DOCS-<number>) below
+docs: "DOCS-000"
 # Taxonomies
 # These are pre-populated with all available terms for your convenience.
 # Remove all terms that do not apply.